> >

 Frame and fork fabricated by Waterford Precision Cycles in Waterford, Wisconsin!
-Vari-Wall THRMLX tubing with Henry James box top fork crown and Ritchey dropouts.
+Vari-Wall THERMLX tubing with Henry James box top fork crown and Ritchey dropouts front and rear.
+Doesn't get more "MUSA" than this.

 Frame: